Persona 3: The Weird Masquerade: Act II: The Ultramarine Labyrinth

 SEES goes on another mission to fight Shadows ("Burn My Dread").
 Meanwhile, Aigis awakens in the Kirijo Labs ("Poem For Everyone's Souls").
 SEES defeats the Hierophant, but it escapes to the Naganaki Shrine and reforms into the Lovers, where it attacks Koromaru and Ken Amada.
 Shinjiro Aragaki, a former SEES member, defeats it, and that night, Ken vows to get revenge on the Shadow who killed his mother three years ago ("On the Night of Nemesis").

 After exams, SEES goes on a trip to Yakushima Island, where Sakuya/Kotone sees Aigis.
 At nightfall, Mitsuru's father, Takeharu Kirijo, tells SEES that the Dark Hour was the result of a failed experiment caused by the Kirijo Group.
 The Dark Hour, Tartarus, and Shadow attacks will only disappear if all twelve Arcana Shadows of the full moon are destroyed.
 As her father had been the experiment's head researcher, Yukari blames Mitsuru for hiding the truth.
 When Sakuya/Kotone follows her, they are attacked by Shadows.
 Aigis suddenly appears to defeat them, and she and Sakuya/Kotone identify a connection to each other ("Touch My Heartstrings").
 Mitsuru identifies Aigis as the anti-Shadow weapon produced by her family's laboratory, and she allows her to join SEES.

 After Takaya, Jin, and Chidori attack one of their targets ("Strega Theme"), Junpei meets Chidori at Port Island.
 Akihiko tells Shinjiro that Ken has joined SEES, and as they both reflect on their childhood ("Twin Souls"), he convinces Shinjiro to rejoin.
 During their next mission, Takuya and Jin trap SEES underground with the Justice and the Chariot ("Deep Breath, Deep Breath").
 SEES then defeats the Hermit ("Battle For Everyone's Souls").
 After Chidori is hospitalized from losing control of her Persona, Ken overhears that Shinjiro was the one who had killed his mother when he briefly lost control of his Persona.
 On the next full moon, he asks Shinjiro to meet him privately while the rest of SEES fights the Fortune and the Strength.
-Shinjiro is killed (Sakuya's version) or falls into a coma (Kotone's version) while protecting Ken.
+Shinjiro is killed (Sakuya's version) or falls into a coma (Kotone's version) while protecting Ken from Takaya.

 Akihiko visits Shinjiro in private ("Twin Souls (Reprise)") and gains the resolve to get stronger, transforming his Persona Polydeuces into Caesar.
 Sakuya/Kotone comforts Ken, which leads him to transforming his Persona Nemesis into Kala-Nemi.
 During the next full moon, half of the team face the Hanged Man while the other fights Takaya and Jin.
 Though Takaya and Jin escape, the Hanged Man is defeated.
 With all twelve Shadows gone, Pharos bids farewell to Sakuya/Kotone.
 SEES rejoices in their victory as the sun rises ("Brand New Days").

 In a post-credits scene, Tartarus appears during the Dark Hour and Itsuki enters it, laughing.